The Curse of the Jade Scorpion: Reception

 The film received mixed reviews from critics.
 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 45% based on 123 reviews, with an average rating of 5.2/10.
 The website's critics consensus reads, "The writing for Scorpion is not as sharp as Woody Allen's previous movies as most of the jokes fall flat."
 Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 31 critics, indicating "mixed or average" reviews.

-Allen himself seems to be in relative agreement with some critics, remarking that it is perhaps his worst movie.
+Allen himself remarked that it is perhaps his worst movie.
 Allen has said he felt he let down the rest of the cast by casting himself as the lead.
 He explained that part of the problem was the period setting and the set building expense which made it too expensive to go back and re-shoot anything.
 Allen re-shot the entirety of his 1987 drama September after he felt he got the casting wrong.
 Allen remarked he offered the role of C.W.
 Briggs to both Jack Nicholson and Tom Hanks, but had to take it when both refused.

-However, in the years since its release, it began to enjoy a new generation of cult status comedic recognition.
-Roger Ebert wrote, "There are pleasures in the film that have little to do with the story.
-Its look and feel is uncanny; it's a tribute to a black-and-white era, filmed in color, and yet the colors seem burnished and aged.
-No noir films were shot in color in the 1940s, but if one had been, it would have looked like this.
-And great attention is given to the women played by Hunt, Berkley and Theron; they look not so much like the women in classic film noir as like the women on film noir posters—their costumes and styles elevate them into archetypes.
-Hunt in particular has fun with a wisecracking dame role that owes something, perhaps, to Rosalind Russell in His Girl Friday."
+Roger Ebert remarked that The Curse of the Jade Scorpion has all the basic elements for an outstanding screwball comedy, but that the jokes and storyline are uninspired and fall flat, and consequently the film never takes off.
+However, he highly praised the visual style, likening it to a vintage film noir shot in color.
+He gave it 2 1/2 out of 4 stars.